-- Figure 2.2: Effect of strut orientation on the obtained mobility in translation.
+- and 9.9.
+Effect of stand enjoyed the state of a solid - ne obtained mobility in translation.
+Two Stewart pla - Figure 2.2: Effect of strut orientation on the obtained mobility in translation.
 Two Stewart platform geometry are considered: struts oriented vertically (a) and struts oriented vertically (b).
 Obtained mobility for both geometry are shown in (c).